iqtheengineer/terraform-docker-project/README.md

   ```

-Then initialize the project.
+Then initialize the project:
   ```
   terraform init
   ```
-And finally provision and push the configuration.
+And finally provision and push the configuration:
   ```
   terraform apply
   ```

-If all goes well you should see the Nginx container running of localhost:800 or by running docker ps.
+If all goes well you should see the Nginx container running of localhost:800 or by running docker ps:

-After that is done, be sure to stop the container and destroy the Nginx webserver.
+After that is done, be sure to stop the container and destroy the Nginx webserver:
    ```
   terraform destroy
   ```